kjaitken/git_repo/README.md

 ## Installation

-To run this program on Bash (Terminal on a Mac) in the same directory as your files of interest, upload the shell script to your working directory with the parking.csv.
+To run this program on Unix shell (Terminal on a Mac) in the same directory as your files of interest, upload the shell script to your working directory with the parking.csv.
 Add the shell script and ensure permissions by typing :
     touch finally.sh
     chmod 775 finally.sh